anakic/querystorm-docs/docs/Functions/Functions_via_DotNet.md

 "Language": "VisualBasic"
 ```

 The language setting determines the compiler and class templates that the project will use.
-If you choose VB.NET, the code will be compiled using the VB.NET roslyn compiler, and the scaffolded function files will look something like this:
+If you choose VB.NET, the code will be compiled using the VB.NET Roslyn compiler, and the scaffolded function files will look something like this:

 ```vb
 Public Module MyFunctions1